Rhode Island RN to BSN Programs

 Tuition and Cost of Attendance

-Nurses who live in the state of Rhode Island can apply to Rhode Island College's RN to BSN online program using the in-state tuition fee schedule of about $280 per credit.
-This base fee, while among the lowest in the state, is exclusive of additional administrative and activity fees that are a student's responsibility toward their school of choice along with the tuition.
+Nurses who live in the state of Rhode Island can apply to Rhode Island College‘s RN to BSN program using the in-state tuition fee schedule of about $280 per credit.
+This base fee, while among the lowest in the state, is exclusive of additional administrative and activity fees that are a student’s responsibility toward their school of choice along with the tuition.

-Roles such as geriatric nurse, hospice administration, and hospice care nurse are roles that are only open to those with more advanced qualifications such as a BSN.
-While some markets for nursing skills do vary across the country, it is easy to see that with qualifications that are more academic there is a definite raise in salary.
+Roles such as a geriatric nurse, hospice administration, and hospice care nurse are roles that are only open to those with more advanced qualifications such as a BSN.
+While some markets for nursing skills do vary across the country, it is easy to see that with qualifications that are more academic there is a definite rise in salary.

 RN to BSN Salary Comparison in Rhode Island

 With a median salary for RNs of about $66,000 per year, we can make some educated guesses about how much an ADN nurse makes, compared to a BSN nurse.
 The entry point for nurses is about $43,000 with the top end coming in closer to $90,000.
 With more jobs than ever being awarded to BSN holders, and ADN holders being limited in terms of growing their income potential – it’s easy to note that ADN holders like start and stay around the lower end, while BSN holders probably start around $66,000.
 BSN holders are also ideally positioned to start working toward their advanced level degrees that offer salaries of between $80,000 and $100,000 annually.